Let's Talk

 I do this work specifically with women because I grew up watching my mother live with a difficult man for 54 years.
 She spent most of those years giving up pieces of herself to keep the marriage going, and I watched what that cost her.

-When I first started coaching, I thought I could help men like my father.
-I worked at it for a while, but what I learned is that men like that rarely want to change.
-So I turned to the women living with them, doing all the actual work, carrying the relationship and sacrificing themselves.
-They're the ones I can help.
+When I first started coaching, I thought I could help men like my father, and I worked at it for a while.
+But sadly I learned that men like that rarely want to change.
+So I turned to coaching the women living with them, the ones doing all the work, carrying the relationship, and sacrificing themselves.

 My approach isn't therapy and it isn't advice.
 It's a process of learning to understand your own emotional landscape, why you feel what you feel, what those feelings are protecting, and how to stop being run by them.